Now more than ever, social workers are needed to improve lives and combat inequality.

 Hobart, Launceston, Cradle Coast* CRICOS 098280K

 *Cradle Coast students should note they are required to attend a series of workshops in Launceston for two units: Social Innovation and Sustainability and 21st Century Social Work and Collaboration, Innovation and Entrepreneurship in Social Work.

 Our program provides a highly interactive and supportive learning environment in each region of Tasmania.

-74.4% of recent University of Tasmania of Social Work (Honours) graduates found fulltime employment, 3% above the national average of 71.4%.
+74.4% of recent University of Tasmania of Social Work (Honours) graduates found full-time employment.

 At the University of Tasmania, we’ll help you get the skills you need to pursue a degree.
 We offer a wide range of preparatory and pathway programs, as well as short foundation programs, to assist in the transition to university.

 Completion of the Bachelor of Social Work requires 400 credit points including:

 - 200 credit points of Degree Core Knowledge

 - 100 credit points of Studies of the Individual and Studies of Society.